jones58/personal-knowledge-wiki/CSS/CSS notes.md

 Elements with a higher `z-index` value will appear to be layered on top of elements with a lower `z-index` value

 `border-radius: 50%`; to make more circular

+to add multiple classes to an element: <div class="class1 class2 class3"></div>

+meta tag ends />

+The `::before` selector creates a pseudo-element which is the first child of the selected element, while the `::after` selector creates a pseudo-element which is the last child of the selected element.

+The `@media` at-rule, also known as a media query, is used to conditionally apply CSS.
+Media queries are commonly used to apply CSS based on the viewport width using the `max-width` and `min-width` properties.